KizzyCode/loreyawen-rust/README.md

 secure fashion.
 Those keys are used to encrypt and authenticate messages in an "accidentally" LoRaWAN compatible way;
 however it does not implement any other LoRaWAN semantics like media access control or session rekeying/reset.

 This means, `loreyawan` is _not_ affected by the common LoRaWAN security vulnerabilities.
 LoRaWAN's basic link-layer, as implemented by this crate, is a pretty simple packetcounter-encrypt-mac scheme, which is considered reasonably secure.
-Also, `loreyawen` optionally truncates the MIC to 64 bit instead of just 32 bit, as the security benefit might be significant, and the overhead is usually negligible.
+Also, if the `extended-mic`-feature is enabled, `loreyawen` truncates the MIC to 64 bit instead of just 32 bit, as the security benefit might be significant, and the overhead is usually negligible.

 ## Dependency and Interoperability with LoRa(WAN)